Honour & Medals in the Great Roman empire

-The World War II proved more catastrophic than the World War I. But, heroism continued to raise its celebrated head even in this disastrous war.
+World War II proved more catastrophic than World War I. But, heroism continued to raise its celebrated head even in this disastrous war.
 Medals and honours continued to be given to heroes of wars, and their heroism still shines through these medals and decorations.
 Such a distinctive honour in Russia – Hero of the Soviet Union was provided for their heroic feats.
 More than 12,000 honours, given to their contribution in winning the war for their country.
-Similarly, in Britain, the Victoria Cross is the highest military decoration reward for acts of valor for the members of various Commonwealth countries.
-Similarly, Iron Cross in Nazi Germany and Order of Michael the Brave in Romania, both were the distinguished awards given to soldiers for their heroic feats in the face of the enemy.
+Similarly, in Britain, the Victoria Cross is the highest military decoration reward for acts of valour for the members of various Commonwealth countries.
+Similarly, Iron Cross in Nazi Germany and the Order of Michael the Brave in Romania, both were the distinguished awards given to soldiers for their heroic feats in the face of the enemy.

 Gold Star Medal of the Hero of the Soviet Union (Public Domain)

 The end of World War II left a deep impact on the military system of the world, and bravery and heroism are still honoured in the same way as they were back during the massive wars.
 The tradition of giving honour and recognition for services to the country, through medals and decorations still continue in every country.
 We salute the brave souls of these heroes who save their country and take the responsibility of saving their fellow citizens from any harm.

 Roman Tavast is a well-known name in providing decoration and medals for various countries across the globe.
 With a fine experience in the making of bespoke jewellery, Roman Tavast has a legacy of creating handcrafted medals and decorations for various heroic acts.
 We believe that medals and decorations are the most important awards that a nation can bestow upon its heroes – not only during the war but also for any other contribution that goes towards the betterment of the country.